 - Primary—a benign tumor of the parathyroid gland that makes too much PTH (most common form)

-- Secondary—occurs in patients with long-standing kidney failure or a vitamin D deficiency
+- Secondary—occurs in people with long-standing kidney failure or a vitamin D deficiency

-- Tertiary—also occurs in patients with long-standing kidney failure and dialysis
+- Tertiary—occurs in people with long-standing kidney failure and dialysis

 |Thyroid and Parathyroid Glands: Posterior (Back) View|